Jacob D. Flesher

 Mr. Flesher represents railroads, property owners, small businesses, software companies, professional fighters, non-profit corporations, and insurance carriers.
 He has defended sexual harassment, retaliation, whistleblower, ADA, wage and hour, defamation, and breach of contract disputes in the employment arena.
 He co-tried the first Tameny case ever tried against a railroad company in California.
 He also specializes in transportation tort litigation including matters brought under the Federal Employers' Liability Act, railroad crossing accidents, and trespasser incidents.
 He serves as the general counsel to a Napa Valley business and a bay area software company and has advised both regarding numerous employment matters.

 Mr. Flesher received his undergraduate degree in Sociology from the University of California, Los Angeles in 1996.
 He received his Juris Doctor with an emphasis in advocacy from the University of the Pacific, McGeorge School of Law in 2000.
 He served as the Student Body Vice President in law school and was a member of the school's rugby club.
 He's been admitted to practice law in California, all federal courts in California including the Ninth Circuit Court of Appeals, and has served as a judge pro temp in El Dorado County, California.

 In addition to his practice, Mr. Flesher has served as an adjunct faculty member at his alma mater, McGeorge School of Law.
 Mr. Flesher has served as the President for the Barristers' Club of Sacramento and President of the El Dorado Hills Little League.
-He also serves in the El Dorado Hills Rotary Club and as a Board Member for the California State Railroad Museum Foundation.
+He currently serves in the El Dorado Hills Rotary Club and as a Board Member for the California State Railroad Museum Foundation.